Frozen-Projects/FF_PDFium/README.md

 * <b>PDFium - Save File</b>: You need to spawn PDFium_Save actor class to save your PDF files.
 If you need to save multiple PDF files at the same time, you need to spawn that actor for each of them.
 * <b>PDFium - Save Bytes</b>: You need to spawn PDFium_Save actor class to save your PDF as bytes.
 If you need to save multiple PDF at the same time, you need to spawn that actor for each of them.

-# PDFIUM HINTS
-* Do NOT close PDF document unless you absolutely sure that you won't use it anymore.
-* When you close your game or finish your job with that document, close that PDF document.

-# GENERAL HINTS
+# INSTRUCTIONS
-* if you want to "view" changes which you did on your newly created PDF file in UE5, you need to render it "again" and assign it to your widget or material.
 * Look at plugin's content folder.
 There are example blueprints to show you how can you use this plugin.

-# ROADMAP (DO NOT USE THEM UNTIL WE REMOVE THEM FROM ROADMAP SECTION !)
-* PDFium - Rotation functions.
+* You have to PDFium Subsystem to Create and Open PDF files.
+* Do NOT manually invalidate or set empty document objects !
+* If you want to "view" changes which you did on your newly created PDF file in UE5, you need to render it "again" and assign it to your widget or material.

+# ROADMAP
+* <b>Rotation inputs</b>: Inputs are connected to internal functions but PDFium use a somekind of rotation matrix.
+So, use it if you know what you are doing.
+We will create a helper function about this.

 # LIMITATION
 * Some external web fonts can cause crash.
-So, it would be good to test your fonts at development stage and give them to your customers.
+So, it will be good to test your fonts at development stage and give them to your customers.